<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="true">https://peterbenoit.com/blog/color-mix/</guid>

-<description>For years I reached for Sass just to darken or lighten a brand color. native CSS color-mix() in oklch does it better.</description>
+<description>For years I reached for Sass just to darken or lighten a brand color.
+Native CSS color-mix() in oklch does it better.</description>

 <pubDate>Sat, 28 Feb 2026 00:00:00 +0000</pubDate>